digital-earths-global-hackathon/digital-earths-global-hackathon.github.io/hosting/learnings-from-2025.md

 * Provide default chunk settings for 2D/3D datasets
 * Zarr with small (regional) Chunks works well.
     * The IFS GRIB datasets were very popular in China despite access via EERIE cloud being difficult.
+This is due to IFS being popular, not b/c of GRIB being popular.
 * Prepare more uniform conversion scripts for better sharing among the teams
 * Try to get datasets ready weeks before the hackathon (maybe practice with sample datesets to get the scripts right if teams are into last-minute simulations)
 * Create scripts for consistency checks (e.g. do they have crs set?), and encourage their use